artificyan/business-communication/day_2_introductions/README.md

 1. Rough draft of written responses for _Your Story_.
 See assignments folder.

-1. Bring your mobile phone and be prepared to be recorded.
+1. Bring your phone and be prepared to be recorded.
 The videos will be private, just for feedback purposes.